Money

 At 55, they don’t give you another job.

+But that was when I got properly lucky.
+Someone gave me a leaflet about building up a residual income in a small amount of spare time.
 It sounded like a scam – one of those dodgy schemes they warn you about.
 But remember, I was desperate.
 I would look at anything.

-Most important of all, remember that when Eric and Susan Hiscock set off on their first circumnavigation in 1952, on the bulkhead of Wanderer III were carved the wise words of Arthur Ransome: Grab a chance and you won’t be sorry for a might-have-been.
+But whatever you decide, remember that when Eric and Susan Hiscock set off on their first circumnavigation in 1952, on the bulkhead of Wanderer III were carved the wise words of Arthur Ransome: Grab a chance and you won’t be sorry for a might-have-been.

 Lorraine and Justin